Hetty Green: Investing career

 The Panic of 1907 provided an opportunity for Green to showcase many of the investment skills that she had accumulated over several decades.
 Unlike most Wall Street financiers, Green predicted the panic long before its arrival.
 She explained her foresight, stating, “I saw this situation developing three years ago, and I am on record as predicting it.
-I said the rich were approaching the brink, and that a ‘panic’ was inevitable.“ For several years prior to the panic, Green amassed a large cash position.
+I said the rich were approaching the brink, and that a ‘panic’ was inevitable.“ For several years before the panic, Green amassed a large cash position.
 When the panic arrived in October 1907, Green lent liberally to financiers and the City of New York to get them through the crisis.
 She was also the only woman invited to the critical meeting with J. Pierpont Morgan and the leading banking executives at the height of the crisis.